MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 To capture a UI element from a webpage, you need to install the appropriate browser extension.
 You can find more information about the supported browsers and the required extension in [Use browsers and manage extensions](using-browsers.md).

-When the browser extension isn't able to communicate with Power Automate, the web page is identified as a desktop application.
-As a result, Power Automate grabs desktop UI elements, not web UI elements.

 ### Distinguish desktop from web UI elements

 The UI elements pane displays distinctive visual indications to help users quickly recognize desktop and web UI elements.